JeongHwaSik/Zero-Shot-Classification-Challenge/README.md

 ```

 ### 3-3.
 Linear probing with ImageNet and SUN397
 The CLIP model is pre-trained on a vast dataset from the Internet, which helps enhance its generalizability.
 However, this large-scale training data can also introduce some noise into the model.
-To address this issue, I attempted to train additional adapters using the ImageNet and SUN397 datasets to help mitigate the noise.
+To address this issue, I attempted to train additional adapters using the ImageNet and SUN397 datasets.
+(In this experiment, I use CLIP-Adapter.)
+Contrary to what I expected, the results were lower than those of the original CLIP model and I discovered that there is something unique about the test dataset.

 |Top-1 Acc.|Models|Dataset|k-shot|Epochs|prompt|
 |---|---|---|---|---|---|